KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 Pollack and Del Giudice reveal the quantum coherence of water.
 Popp reveals light as the language of the cell.
 Schauberger reveals nature’s living vortex as the carrier of vitality.
-You reveal how they belong to one song.
+I reveal how they belong to one song.

 At the center —
 the quietest point —